sgiesew/citybikes_backend/README.md

 Features
 ========

-The backend provides the endpoints documented in APIdoc.pdf
+The backend provides the endpoints documented in APIdoc.pdf (in this directory)

 Tests
 =====

-The class CitybikesBackendApplicationTests.java contains these integration test:
+The class CitybikesBackendApplicationTests.java contains these tests:
 - whenGetExistingStation_thenReturns200
 - whenGetNotExistingStation_thenReturns404
 - whenStationsPageParametersMissing_thenReturns400